Matteo Bianchetti: Verona

 As Bianchetti was lack of play time, despite he received call-up from Italy national under-21 football team, he did not debut yet.
 On 23 January 2013 he left for Hellas Verona F.C. of Serie B. Verona also signed former U20 player Michelangelo Albertazzi from Milan in summer 2012 but he failed to make a significant impact and did not receive any call-up since January due to injury.
 Bianchetti immediately entered the squad and made his competitive debut against Spezia as a last minute substitute for Emanuel Benito Rivas.
 He wore no.14 shirt previously owned by Simone Calvano.
-After the recovery of Albertazzi, Bianchetti was fall from the first priority on the bench, until regained the bench position since round 30 (missed round 33 for international duty), made 5 substitute appearances for Crespo, Raphael Martinho, Ceccarelli, Moras and Maietta respectively; Bianchetti made his only start on 22 April, due to the absent of Ceccarelli.
+After the recovery of Albertazzi, Bianchetti was fall from the first priority on the bench, until regained the bench position since round 30 (missed round 33 for international duty), made 5 substitute appearances for Crespo, Raphael Martinho, Ceccarelli, Moras and Maietta respectively; Bianchetti made his only start on 22 April, due to the absence of Ceccarelli.

 In June 2013 Verona bought half of the registration rights of Bianchetti for €350,000 in 3-year contract.
 Bianchetti made his Serie A debut on 15 September 2013.
 In total he made 3 Serie A appearances before leaving for Spezia in January 2014.
 In June 2014 the co-ownership deal between Verona and Inter was renewed.

 On 29 January 2015, Spezia re-signed Bianchetti.

 On 25 June 2015, Inter announced the Co-Ownership resolved in their favor, and they are sending the player to Verona in a definitive deal on 1 July.